Programs & Services

-Interventional Radiology completes procedures without open surgery, which boosts survival rates, lowers costs and makes recovery faster and more comfortable.
-Our medical team, which is specially trained to work with children, performs minimally invasive diagnostic and therapeutic procedures in an environment that promotes healing and wellness.
+Interventional Radiology performs minimally invasive procedures without the need for open surgery.
+This allows for faster and more comfortable recovery.
+Our medical team, specifically trained to work with children, performs these procedures in an environment that promotes healing and wellness.

 When undergoing any IR procedure, sedation and/or general anesthesia is sometimes necessary.
 If your child will require sedation or general anesthesia, we will tell you before your child’s appointment.

 Below is a partial listing of our most common interventional radiology procedures at Phoenix Children's:

 - Abscess Drainage: A procedure to remove infected fluid found inside the body.